jasonmimick/total-cluster/README.md

 # *total-cluster* <img alt="kind" src="./docs/total-cluster-kitchen-sink.png" width="250x" align=right />

-A tool for running an enterprise-grade application stack powered by MongoDB running in any Kubernetes cluster.
+A tool for running enterprise-grade application stacks powered by MongoDB running in any Kubernetes cluster.

-total-cluster is designed to improve the quality of life for technology professionals, giving them a simple out-of-box cloud-native Kubernetes environement running securely with MongoDB Enterprise Data Service.
+total-cluster is designed to improve the quality of life for technology professionals, giving them a simple out-of-box cloud-native Kubernetes environment running securely with MongoDB Enterprise Data Services.
 Once installed, total cluster is ready to provide data services for your apps.

 total-cluster should only be used for development and testing; it's ideally suited for demonstration and proof-of-concept tasks.

 **NOTE**: total-cluster is still a work in progress.
+If you'd like to get involved making total-cluster better, then heck out the [addons](addons/README.md) page!

 ## Get started